 This movie is a stark portrayal of life among a group of heroin addicts who hang out in "Needle Park" in New York City.
 Played against this setting is a low-key love story between Bobby, a ...
 See full summary »

 The early life and career of Vito Corleone in 1920s New York is portrayed while his son, Michael, expands and tightens his grip on his crime syndicate stretching from Lake Tahoe, Nevada to pre-revolution 1958 Cuba.

 New York trapper Tom Dobb becomes an unwilling participant in the American Revolution after his son Ned is drafted into the Army by the villainous Sergeant Major Peasy.
 Tom attempts to find...
 See full summary »

-This re-edited version includes scenes deleted from the original movies, including one showing Jack Woltz acting questionably with a child star, and Vito and Michael discussing Michael's future career.
+This re-edited version includes scenes deleted from The Godfather (1972) and The Godfather: Part II (1974), including one showing Jack Woltz acting questionably with a child star, and Vito and Michael discussing Michael's future career.
 See more »

 Was this review helpful to you?